 Founded in 1938, the Vedanta Society of Western Washington is a fully accredited branch of the Ramakrishna Order of India which was established by Swami Vivekananda in 1894.
+This is the first Hindu Temple of the Ramakrishna Math and Mission (as it is known in India) in Washington State.
 Vedanta, which means the end of the Vedas, speaks of man’s true nature which is divine and of the essential harmony of all religions.
 These teachings and the Order to which the Society belongs are inspired by the life of Sri Ramakrishna Paramahamsa (1836-1886), the greatest Hindu saint of 19th century India.

 The founder of The Vedanta Society of Western Washington was Swami Vividishananda.
 After working in several American cities, he came to Seattle in 1938 and founded The Ramakrishna Vedanta Center of Seattle.
 In 1979 this center changed its name to The Vedanta Society of Western Washington.
 The building at 2716 Broadway Ave East, which the Society now occupies was purchased in 1942.